michaldurinik/Health-Monitor-Android-and-Arduino/technical_manual/technicalDocument.md

 The Sensor monitor screen is were the magic happens, once selected and the screen is displayed a background service starts and connects to the jackets bluetooth advertisement.
 The monitor screen is then updated when the jackets sensors change.

-***
-This section describes the high-level overview of the system architecture showing the distribution functions across (potential) system modules.
-Architectural components that are reused or 3rd party should be highlighted.
-Unlike the architecture in the Functional Specification - this description must reflect the design components of the system as it is demonstrated.
-***